Crime Victims – You Don’t Have To Be Alone

 - Maximize the compensation you are entitled to.
 There are two different types of court cases: criminal and civil.
 When you are the victim of a crime, both cases are potentially involved.
 First, the criminal court process begins.
 This is when the defendant is arrested and may or may not be held in jail awaiting a criminal trial.
 A Deputy District Attorney (prosecutor) is assigned to the case.
 The defendant will likely have hired an attorney or have one appointed for him/her.
 Without representation, your involvement will be limited to testifying at a preliminary hearing called “grand jury” and possibly being kept up to date by the prosecutor.
 If there is a trial you’d need to testify at that.
 They might send you a form to list your out-of-pocket expenses so that they can try to get those covered.
 But their job is not to get money for you.
 That is for the civil court system.
 And for that part of the process, you’ll need your own lawyer.
 An experienced Oregon crime victim’s lawyer can get to work early, while the criminal case is still open.
 It is important to contact an attorney who has familiarity with both the criminal and civil systems and how they can operate together.
 Before going into private practice, Chad Stavley was a Multnomah County Deputy District Attorney.
 He handled thousands of criminal cases as well as hundreds of civil cases.

 - Make sure you understand the criminal process.
-You will likely have a lot of questions about how the criminal process works such as: What is grand jury?
+You will likely have a lot of questions about how the criminal process works such as: What is a grand jury?
 Are you entitled to recover money for your losses?
 Will there be a trial?
 What will happen at a trial?
 What kind of sentence will the defendant likely get?
 You may not get much help from the District Attorney’s Office.
 This isn’t generally because they don’t care; they do.
 But they have a lot of cases and not a lot of time.
-A good portland crime victim lawyer will make sure you are fully aware of what is going to happen and what your rights are.
+A good Portland crime victim lawyer will make sure you are fully aware of what is going to happen and what your rights are.

 - Make sure that your voice is heard in all matters.
 The Oregon Constitution gives you the right to be involved in significant matters related to the criminal case.
-You’ll want to be hear about the plea negotiations so that justice is served.
+You’ll want to hear about the plea negotiations so that justice is served.
 You’ll want to be heard about scheduling and compensation too.
 We’ll work with the prosecutor to make sure your wishes are in the front of their mind.
 And we’ll work to make sure all who are responsible are held accountable.
 This includes the offender and any organization that allowed or helped the action to happen.
 This could include bars that over-serve alcohol leading to devastating car crashes, or organizations such as DHS, churches, nursing homes or daycare facilities where abuse happens.